ojaswiat/velocity/README.md

 2. Click on "Log In" in the header or "Get Started" button
 3. Click "Continue with GitHub"
 4. Authorize the application on GitHub
-5. You'll be redirected back to the app and logged in
+5. You'll be redirected back to `/home` and logged in
-6. You can now access the `/home` page
+6. The auth state is automatically managed by `@nuxtjs/supabase`

 ## 📝 Available Scripts